 Appendix B (Dairy Process Full homogenize 40MM kg per yr_May2013_EER.xls) Appendix C (Greenhouse Gas Report 40MM kg May2013.xls)

-Appendix D (Dairy Process Full homogenize 40MM kg per yr_May2013_ICR.xls) in the attachment to this e-mail reproduces the Material and Streams Report, the Economic Evaluation Report, the Greenhouse Gas Report and the Itemized Cost Report.
+Appendix D (Dairy Process Full homogenize 40MM kg per yr_May2013_ICR.xls) reproduces the Material and Streams Report, the Economic Evaluation Report, the Greenhouse Gas Report and the Itemized Cost Report.

 PROCESS MODEL DESCRIPTION

 A process model for a fluid milk plant processing 40 Million kg per year of fluid milk (11 million gal/year) has been developed based on data obtained through consultation with industrial experts, equipment suppliers and the literature.
-A simplified flow diagram of the process is shown in Figure 1 of Appendix 1.
+A simplified flow diagram of the process is shown in FIGURE 1 of Appendix 1.
 The process is not intended to replicate any existing plant but is a generic plant design containing the unit operations and equipment necessary to process milk using conventional HTST pasteurization with full homogenization.
 A facility operating 16 hours a day, 260 days a year is used in the model.
 Two products, regular whole milk (39.3 million kg per year) and cream (0.7 million kg per year), are produced in the plant.

-The fluid milk process depicted by the flow sheet of Figure 1 is roughly separated into sections for milk reception and storage, milk standardization, milk homogenization, milk pasteurization, milk packaging, cold storage, cleaning-in-place (CIP) operations, and wastewater treatment.
+The fluid milk process depicted by the flow sheet of FIGURE 1 is roughly separated into sections for milk reception and storage, milk standardization, milk homogenization, milk pasteurization, milk packaging, cold storage, cleaning-in-place (CIP) operations, and wastewater treatment.
 All pipelines, tanks and equipment for processing are assumed to be constructed of sanitary, food-grade stainless steel and to meet 3A Standards.

-The composition of milk used in this simulation is given in Table 1.
+The composition of milk used in this simulation is given in TABLE 1.
 Protein accounts for 3.3% of the weight of milk.
 Lactose, fats and minerals account for 4.9, 3.9 and 0.7% respectively.
 Users can easily change the composition of the milk according to their feed in the “Edit Stock Mixtures” tab dialog box.
 (See HOW TO USE THE MODEL for additional information.)
 A small amount of dispersed air is assumed to be remaining in the raw milk after milk reception and may be optionally treated using deaerators as discussed below.

-Table 1
+TABLE 1

 Composition of milk used in simulation